January 25–April 30, 2019

 General Support of Art in General is provided by the National Endowment for the Arts; the New York State Council on the Arts with support of Governor Andrew Cuomo and the New York State Legislature; the Toby D. Lewis Donor Advised Fund of the Jewish Federation of Cleveland; and by individuals.
 This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

-Residency Program Support is provided by the Greenwich Collection, Art in General’s Commissioner Circle as well as from Martien Halvorson-Taylor and Severn Taylor in loving memory of Frederieke Sanders Taylor, longtime board member at Art in General and beloved collector and gallerist.
+Residency Program Support is provided by the Greenwich Collection, Art in General’s Commissioner Circle as well as from individuals in memory of Frederieke Taylor, a longtime board member at Art in General and beloved collector and gallerist.